MisterStranger03/Simple-TodoApp/README.md

 ## **6. Additional Notes**

-**CORS**: Ensure your FastAPI app is configured to allow requests from http://localhost:3000.
+CORS: Ensure your FastAPI app is configured to allow requests from http://localhost:3000.
-**Database**: By default, this example uses SQLite.
+Database: By default, this example uses SQLite.
 For production, consider PostgreSQL or another robust database.
-**Deployment**:
+Deployment:
 Backend can be deployed on services like Railway, Heroku, or AWS.
 Frontend can be deployed on Vercel or Netlify.